ofer026/Python-Reverse-Shell/README.md

 Type in the command line `pip install -r requirements.txt` to install all required modules
 ***
 ## How to use
-Make sure that you have port forwading on port 42424 (you can change it if you want) to your computer.
+Make sure that you have port forwarding on port 42424 (you can change it if you want) to your computer.
 Also make sure that you enable the port on your local firewall (inbound and outbound)
 ***
 ## Client